 A ruleConfiguration object MAY contain a property named parameters whose value is a property bag (§3.7).
 This allows a rule to define configuration information that is specific to that rule.

-EXAMPLE: In this example, a rule that specifies the maximum permitted source line length is parameterized by the value of the maximum length.
+EXAMPLE: In this example, a rule that specifies the maximum permitted source line length is parameterized by the maximum length.

 { # A rule object (§3.30.)